fbpx

 A Post Office Box, or PO Box, from the US Postal Service helps you keep important documents confidential and your home address private.
 You won’t have to worry about packages and mail being delivered when you’re not home, and a PO Box also allows you to separate all of your business mail from your personal mail.

 To find a PO Box near you, simply go the USPS homepage and look for the “Reserve a New PO Box” tab.
 You can then search by zip code or address to find the nearest location.
-You can reserve a United States Postal Service (USPS) PO Box with your online account or open a new account.
+You can reserve a United States Postal Service (USPS) PO Box with your online account or open a new account at usps.com/poboxes.
 Once you find a Box that fits your needs and reserve it, print the PO Box application: PS Form 1093.
 Then take it to your Post Office with two forms of photo ID.

 After you complete the PO Box application, submit it at the Post Office, and pay your rental fee via credit card, you’ll get a Box number and two keys or a combination for your Box.
 If the USPS doesn’t provide mail services to your home, you may be entitled to a free PO Box.
-Check with your local Post Office to see if you’re eligible.
+Check with your local Post Officeto see if you’re eligible.

 A PO Box is affordable and allows you a change of address if you cancel.
 In addition to the above, a USPS mailing address gets you package notifications, 24-hour access, and text or call-in mail check.
 If a box or package is too large to fit in your Box, you will receive a notice to pick up your package at the counter during regular business hours.